MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/mobile-deep-links.md

 | extraqs=&lt;form-id&gt;         | Designates which form to open for the `entityrecord`; if not specified, the default form will open.
 The `extraqs` parameter can also be used to default field values.        |
 | id=&lt;record-id&gt;            | Designates which specific record to go to; if left blank, the create form for the table will open |

-If the link goes to an `entitylist` view, add the following parameters.
+If the link goes to an `entitylist` view, add the following parameters:

 | **Parameter**                                                | **Description**                                                     |
 |--------------------------------------------------------------|---------------------------------------------------------------------|